 Recommendations

 Delving into the atmospheric depths of That's My Daddy reveals a master at work, the artistic provocations of That's My Daddy demand a follow-up of equal intensity.
-These hand-selected movies are designed to satiate your craving for Romance quality.
+These hand-selected movies are designed to satiate your craving for Comedy quality.

 The enduring power of That's My Daddy lies in to transcend the limitations of its 1927 budget and technology.